YonicDev/mpdr/README.md

 This program allows you to change the types of doors in Metroid Prime randomly.

+This is the Qt version of MPDR, which will eventually replace the previous version working in wxWidgets.

 ## Usage

 MPDR takes a disc file (ISO/GCM only) of Metroid Prime NTSC 0-00 version of the game,